 “Do not store up for yourselves treasures on earth, where moth and rust destroy, and where thieves break in and steal.
 But store up for yourselves treasures in heaven, where moth and rust do not destroy, and where thieves do not break in and steal.
 For where your treasure is, there your heart will be also.”
 Matthew 6:19-21, NIV

 I’m so thankful for those times I’m reminded of the simple life.
 Each time I’m given a glimpse of how good it would feel to be free of possessions.
-And every time that I’m inspired to move this treasure out of my house, and put it in storage, right where it belongs.
+And every time I’m inspired to move another treasure out of my house and give it to someone who needs it more.